 Crowding, conflicts, and congestion at the tidepools lead to natural resource damage and degradation of visitor experience.
 During busy periods, such as weekends and holidays, the tidepools parking lots are often full.
 To manage overcrowding, CABR staff close the road to visitor traffic until sufficient parking becomes available.
-The gate is currently closed by park staff about 16 times a month during July and August, most typically on weekends.
+Park staff currently close the gate about 16 times a month during July and August, most typically on weekends.
 This indicator was selected based on the ease of measurement, ability to provide useful data, and cost-effectiveness.